Legendary256/k8-pro-custom-firmware/readme.md

-# 2IC80 - Lab on Offensive Security
+# 💻 2IC80 – Offensive Security Lab
-## Group 14
+**Group 14**
-### Eindhoven University of Technology
+_Eindhoven University of Technology_

 ### Visualization

-Underneath you can see a visualization of the attack.
-On the right side you can see all connected devices to the victim's machine and just after the keyboard is getting connected, the terminal is being opened and a command will be executed.
+Below is a visualization of the attack.
+On the right side, you can see all devices connected to the victim’s machine.
+As soon as the keyboard is connected, the terminal opens automatically and a command is executed.

 ![Lab on Offensive Security](./gif/readme.gif)